-Medicaid is a public health insurance program for certain people with limited income and resources, including those who are aged, blind, disabled, children, and others who meet eligibility requirements.
+Medicaid is a public health insurance program for certain low-income persons, including those who are aged, blind, disabled, children, and others who meet eligibility requirements.
 Medicaid is a joint effort between the federal and state governments.
-There are varying income and resource guidelines for different Medicaid eligibility groups.
+The following information provides an overview of Nebraska Medicaid eligibility requirements.